Custom predictions

 Prediction type

-The first thing you need to define for the target is the prediction type - the type of data which should come as a result.
+The first thing you need to define for the target is the prediction type - the data type that should come as a result.
 You have the following options:

 Prediction typeOutput valueDescriptionExample usage